 Discussion

-Despite conservation status and broad resilience of this ecosystem we found there have been substantive changes in species composition over time, potentially indicating broader-scale processes affected by regional pressures.
+Despite conservation status and general resilience of this ecosystem we found there have been substantive changes in species composition over time, potentially indicating broader-scale processes affected by regional pressures.
 We found the three species most significantly characterizing the three main plant assemblages, Sedge, Fescue and Bogbean, have remained the same over the past 40 years, supporting our expectation that these characteristic species should not change in the absence of significant environmental disturbance.
-Also, in line with our expectations, we observed a decline of native species richness accompanied by an increased richness and abundance of exotic species.
-This has led to homogenization of cover abundance within assemblages, greater dissimilarity between assemblages, and overall loss of secondary indicator species for the Sedge and Fescue assemblages.
-Our results present another compelling case example of broader global trends of species homogenization, and are of critical concern to local conservation objectives in the Fraser River Estuary for salmon, water birds, and shoreline stability.
+We observed a decline of native species richness accompanied by an increased richness and abundance of exotic species, which may indicate a loss of community stability.
+This potential instability may further be evidenced by the homogenization of cover abundance within assemblages and overall loss of secondary indicator species for the Sedge and Fescue assemblages.
+Our results present a compelling case example of broader global trends of native species biodiversity loss, and should be of concern to estuary managers whose objectives are to conserve wildlife habitat and intertidal shoreline stability.